The Northern Dutch jobmarket

 So, what sets the North apart from the West?

 While the Randstad (Amsterdam and its surrounding areas) is dominated by large service-based corporations, many of which are multinationals with rapid staff turnover, the North is home to smaller, local companies that export specialised goods, foods, and expertise internationally.
-Because many of these companies are smaller, your application won’t be scanned by a machine.
+Because many of these companies are smaller, your application won’t be machine-processed or AI-scanned.
 Instead, a real person will be reading your CV and cover letter, so it’s important to focus less on buzzwords and more on what genuinely interests you about the company or job!

 Strong industries in the North